akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

             scope: mobile
 ```

+Now that you have discovered all the available actions,

+il faut filtrer les produits. gardez en tete que les filtres utilisés dans les rules sont les mêmes que dans la grille produit.

-Now that you have discovered all the available actions, it's important to have in mind all the **fields** and their **operators** that we support in the rules engine.
+it's important to have in mind all the **fields** and their **operators** that we support in the rules engine.
 The "fields" are the different product properties on which you can filter (in other words, it defines your **selection**).

 # Available fields